robalaban/config/README.md

 ## Installation

-Install nix using the official docs [here](https://nixos.org/download.html#nix-install-macos).
+Install nix using the [official docs](https://nixos.org/download.html#nix-install-macos).
 Git clone the repository, (recommendation is in) `.config`, look through, replace usernames / hosts and git email address with your own.

 ## Notes